 The issue is that students have different abilities and learning styles.
 Put simply, a learning style is the most effective method in which a person understands and retains information.
 Researchers have categorised these styles into three main categories: visual, auditory and Kinaesthetic.

-At A Team Tuition, our APTs use a carefully designed, engaging test to determine each student’s learning style.
-This helps our APTs individualise and accustom each session to student’s specific needs.
+At A Team Tuition, our academic personal trainers use a carefully designed, engaging test to determine each student’s learning style.
+This helps our trainers individualise and accustom each session to student’s specific needs.
 This approach allows students to achieve maximum comprehensibility, information retention, and productivity.

 Ok great, we have identified the different learning styles… but how do we use this information to help students learn?
 The answer… technology!

 - Visual learners with a wide range of access to images, videos, graphs, diagrams, tables, vision board templates, and other displays.